 - Khalid Abdel-Galil

-- Ian Holland (ex officio as Honorary Treasurer)
+- David Keith (ex officio as Honorary Treasurer)

 In July 2007 The Norman Rowe Educational Trust became a sub-committee of the British Association of Oral and Maxillofacial Surgery and henceforth is known as the Norman Rowe International Educational Foundation (NRIEF).
 The operational brief of the NRIEF will be to promote an International Educational and Humanitarian mandate aimed at the needs of developing and post conflict countries.
 In the main, this will be a continuation of the Trust's previous activities.